0x77dev/smart-mirror/README.md

 3. Set static IP for your RPI4 in your router DHCP server settings.

-4. Patch your home assistant configuration to bypass auth for smart mirror
+4. Patch your home assistant configuration to bypass auth for the smart mirror

 ```yaml
 homeassistant: